First1zaza/CustomAuthJS/README.md

 **⚠️ Generated with AI - Use at your own risk**

-This authentication library was generated with AI and is provided as-is.
-While it can be used in your projects, you are responsible for:
-- Testing thoroughly in your environment
-- Security audits and vulnerability checks
-- Compliance with your project requirements
-- Maintenance and updates

 ## About This Library

 A frontend authentication library for NextJS applications with clear separation between Frontend and Backend.
 Provides a pattern for integrating with backend authentication APIs.